 Sometimes it’s as simple as using color, typography, or a symbol to differentiate your logo.
 If the majority of competitors are using green, consider another color that reflects your values.
-If many of the competitors are using serif typefaces and ALL CAPS, maybe explore a sans serif typeface set in Title Case.
-If competitors are using only letters in their logo, try incorporating a symbol.
+When they’re using serif typefaces and ALL CAPS, maybe explore a sans serif typeface set in Title Case.
+Are they using only letters in their logo?
+Try incorporating a symbol.
 Of course, all of this means due diligence must be done to learn the visual landscape of the field in order to make meaningful decisions.

 Why is it important for a company to be distinct?
 Every day people are presented with countless options to choose from.
 A logo helps separate and identify one company as the option they should choose.
 It can express the sentiment of a company and help to differentiate it from all of the surrounding noise.

 4. What makes it memorable?

 Often times it’s something a bit off or unusual about a logo that makes it memorable.
 A bite taken from an apple, the towering height of golden arches, or the form of a peacock in the white space between colored feathers—these features surprise us and help our minds to record the logo in our memory.